Zuehlke/zuehlke.github.io/README.md

 - The script can be configured in code by editing `src/consts.py`.
 The following parameters are available:
   - `ENV_GITHUB_PAT`: Name of the environment variable which provides the GitHub PAT
   - `ENV_OUTPUT_DATA_DIR`: Name of the environment variable which provides the full path to the data output directory
+  - `ENV_EXTERNAL_CONTRIBUTIONS_FILE`: Name of the environment variable which provides the full path to the csv file with external contributions (name and repo)
   - `API_REQUEST_DELAY_SEC`: Number of seconds to wait before every API request, to avoid flooding the API
   - `RATE_LIMIT_BUFFER_SEC`: Number of seconds to wait after a rate limit is supposed to be lifted, to avoid overlap
   - `RATE_LIMIT_MAX_AGE_SEC`: Maximum number of seconds since the rate limit update before the current rate limit status information is